With the rapid digitalization of today’s world, it is no surprise that businesses have had to revise their product management structures.

 As systems governing our everyday lives become automated, it is easier than ever for companies to obtain valuable data regarding their target customer base, current market trends, and future business prospects.

 But, with the widespread availability of data, companies require someone who can analyze that data and use those insights to maximize business productivity and profitability.
-This is where traditional product management has evolved into data product management, with the role of the data product manager at its center.
+This is where traditional product development management has evolved into data product management, with the role of the data product manager at its center.

-So, what exactly is data product management, and how is the job of a data product manager any different from a traditional product manager?
+So, what exactly is data product development management, and how is the job of a data product manager any different from a traditional product manager?

 What is data product management?

-Data product management is a specialized form of product management that focuses on the collection, organization, retention, and transmission of data within a company to develop a new product.
+Data product development management is a specialized form of product management that focuses on the collection, organization, retention, and transmission of data within a company to develop a new product.

 Data product management is similar to traditional product management in the sense that all the data collected and shared is utilized for the development of new products.

-But while both data product management and traditional product management focus on developing a new product or launching a new service, the key difference lies in the fact that data product management specializes in the development of ‘data products’.
+But while both data product development management and traditional product management focus on developing a new product or launching a new service, the key difference lies in the fact that data product management specializes in the development of ‘data products’.

 Data products are products that require an extensive amount of data, analysis, and machine learning techniques throughout their development process.
 The customized playlists created by Spotify is an example of a data product.
 It analyzes data extracted from the users’ past listening sessions, to curate a list that offers similar songs.

-Since the development of such data products requires the handling of large amounts of information, traditional product management systems were replaced by product management data systems, which feature the integral role of the data product manager.
+Since the development of such data products requires the handling of large amounts of information, traditional product management systems were replaced by product management data systems, which feature the integral role of the data product lead.

 Why does data product management matter?